 4. Beardbrand

-Beardbrand’s homepage features sharp typography, crisp images, and clean spaces that tell a straightforward yet assertive personality.
+Beardbrand’s homepage is a great example of integrating brand personality and community-building into homepage design.
+It features sharp typography, crisp images, and clean spaces that tell a straightforward yet assertive personality.
 It also features helpful content on taking care of beards and tips on styling them.

 Key Takeaway: Infuse your brand’s personality into your homepage.
 Provide valuable content and integrate social proof to build a loyal community.